htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 The configuration variables that are truly platform-specific are:

 :macro:`RELEASE_DIR`
-    Full path to to the installed HTCondor binaries.
+    Full path to the installed HTCondor binaries.
 While the configuration files may be shared among different platforms, the binaries certainly cannot.
 Therefore, maintain separate release directories for each platform in the pool.